-- interest rates, domestic and foreign inflation rates and/or investor expectations concerning inflation rates and investment and trading activities of mutual funds, hedge funds and commodities funds. - MLP Tax Risks.
-Unlike other mutual funds, which are not subject to taxes at the entity level, the Fund is treated as a corporation for federal and state income tax purposes, and will pay federal and state income taxes on its taxable income. - The Fund's ability to meet its investment objective will depend on the level of taxable income, dividends and distributions it receives from the MLPs and other securities of energy infrastructure companies in which it invests.
-The benefit you are expected to derive from the Fund's investment in MLPs depends largely on the MLPs being treated as partnerships for federal income tax purposes.
-As a partnership, an MLP has no federal income tax liability at the entity level.
-If, as a result of a change in current law or a change in an MLP's business, an MLP were treated as a corporation for federal income tax purposes, the MLP would be obligated to pay federal income tax (as well as state and local income taxes) on its income at the corporate tax rate.
-If an MLP were classified as a corporation for federal income tax purposes, the amount of cash available for distribution would be reduced and part or all of the distributions the Fund receives might be taxed entirely as dividend income.
-Therefore, treatment of one or more MLPs as a corporation for federal income tax purposes could affect the Fund's ability to meet its investment objective and would reduce the amount of cash available to pay or distribute to you. - The Fund will be a limited partner in the MLPs in which it invests.
+- The Fund will be a limited partner in the MLPs in which it invests.
 As a result, it will be allocated a pro rata share of income, gains, losses, deductions and credits from those MLPs regardless of whether they distribute any cash to the Fund.
 Historically, a significant portion of income from such MLPs has been offset by tax deductions and losses.
 The Fund will incur a current tax liability on that portion of an MLP's income and gains that is not offset by tax deductions and losses.
-The Fund generally is subject to U.S. federal income tax on its taxable income at the graduated rates applicable to corporations (currently at a maximum rate of 35%) and is subject to state and local income tax by reason of its investments in interests of MLPs.
+The Fund generally is subject to U.S. federal income tax on its taxable income at the rates applicable to corporations (currently at a rate of 21%) and is subject to state and local income tax by reason of its investments in interests of MLPs.
 The percentage of an MLP's income and gains which is offset by tax deductions and losses will fluctuate over time for various reasons.
-The portion, if any, of a distribution received by the Fund as the holder of an MLP interest that is offset by the MLP's tax deductions or losses generally will be treated as a return of capital.
+For example, the portion, if any, of a distribution received by the Fund as the holder of an MLP interest that is offset by the MLP's tax deductions or losses generally will be treated as a return of capital.
 However, those distributions will reduce the Fund's adjusted tax basis in the interests of the MLP, which will result in an increase in the amount of income or gain (or decrease in the amount of loss) that will be recognized by the Fund for tax purposes upon the sale of any such interests or upon subsequent distributions in respect of such interests.
-The percentage of an MLP's income and gains that is offset by tax deductions, losses and credits will fluctuate over time for various reasons.
-A significant slowdown in acquisition activity by MLPs held in the Fund's portfolio could result in a reduction of accelerated depreciation generated by new acquisitions, which may result in increased current income tax liability to the Fund.
-The final portion of the distributions received by the Fund from MLPs that are considered return of capital will not be known until the Fund receives a schedule K-1 with respect to each of its MLP investments.
+As another example, a significant slowdown in acquisition activity by MLPs held in the Fund's portfolio could reduce accelerated depreciation generated by new acquisitions, which may increase current income tax liability to the Fund.
+The portion of the distributions received by the Fund from MLPs that are considered return of capital will not be known until the Fund receives a Schedule K-1 with respect to each of its MLP investments.